jinhojang6/jinhojang6/README.md

 ### Hi there 👋

-I'm Jinho, a JavaScript/TypeScript developer who is passionate about creating excellent products and software brands.
+I'm Jinho, a JavaScript/TypeScript developer & entrepreneur who is passionate about creating excellent products and software brands.

 Always eager to learn new things and collaborate with intelligent people :)